anthony-langham/digital-garden-jekyll-template/_notes/What is a Colophon.md

 ---
-title: What is a Colophon?
+title: What is a Colophon
 ---

 A [`colophon`](/colophon) can be defined as